Let All That We Imagine Be the Light: Recording and production

 Recording for the album began after the band's performance at the Hollywood Bowl for Audacy's 9th annual We Can Survive on October 22, 2022.
 The album was recorded at sound engineer Billy Bush's Red Razor studio in Atwater Village, in drummer's Butch Vig's GrungeIsDead studio in Los Angeles and in Manson's bedroom.
 Bush would record the band jamming and then the band would proceed into editing down the long jam sessions into songs.
 Vig explained, "we sort of take those jams and we'll start to edit them down into what we think is, 'this part's cool here', 'I really like what Shirley sang here'.
 We'll take the 20 minute jam and edit it down to like four or five minutes and try to distill a song out of that."
 The album was born under unusual circumstances for the band: in January 2023, Manson underwent hip replacement surgery, whilst the rest of the band continued to work on the album in studio.
 The operation and subsequent rehabilitation left her unable to join the band and for two months she experienced writer's block.
 She resumed writing for the album in March of the same year.
 She later explained that due to the surgery, she was forced to work from home, developing songs from "cinematic sketches" sent to her by the rest of the band.
 During her recovery, she wrote and recorded the vocals for the song "The Day That I Met God" in her bedroom.

 On February 13, Garbage announced their summer 2023 co-headline North American tour with Noel Gallagher's High Flying Birds featuring Metric as special guests.
 The same week, Vig affirmed the plan was to finish the album by June 1.
-In June, inbetween rehearsals for the tour, Vig told Nick D'Virgilio the album was still in the works, with 15 or 16 work-in-progress songs, which are "quite varied — some are very Garbage-esque sounding as usual, some are quite strange, but I think those are the ones that we like the most."
+In June, in between rehearsals for the tour, Vig told Nick D'Virgilio the album was still in the works, with 15 or 16 work-in-progress songs, which are "quite varied — some are very Garbage-esque sounding as usual, some are quite strange, but I think those are the ones that we like the most."
 Vig added the band hoped to finish the album in the fall, with a spring 2024 release.
 In an interview by Scott Lipps on the Lipps Service podcast, Vig admitted a couple songs on the album were inspired by socio-political themes.
 "A couple songs sound like Pink Floyd on the new record and some are strange pop songs — they're really hooky but sort of strangely constructed in a way.
 It's hard to tell with a Garbage record until we mix it 'cause a lot of the songs get final focus when we decide what to leave in or leave out of the mix," he added.